Elements-SRL/cl384-python/README.md

 In general, all parameters passed by reference and modified by the function in the Python wrapper are returned as a tuple, along with the error code.
 The number and order of the input parameters in the various functions remain unchanged.

+## Performance considerations
+Some of the devices this library can communicate with are able to stream huge amount of data very quickly, so the performance of the final application can be an issue in some situations.
+The typical undesirable effects of an application that can't keep the pace with the data stream are data loss and lag.
+Below are some pieces of advice to improve the overall acquisition performance.

 ### Reading the data
 The communication library returns values that are **16 bit signed integers**, to get the real values they need to be multiplied by the resolution of the respective range.